 Odell Lake is a 1.3 mile lightly trafficked loop trail located near Crescent, Oregon that offers the chance to see wildlife and is good for all skill levels.
-The trail is primarily used for hiking, walking, trail running, and fishing and is accessible from May until October.
+The trail is primarily used for hiking, walking, trail running, and fishing and is best used from May until October.

 Odell Lake is one of the blue giants of the Deschutes National Forest.
 Like its neighbor, Crescent Lake, Odell is popular for its large Mackinaw (lake trout) population.
 In fact it holds the state record of 40 pounds 8 ounces caught in 1984.
 A healthy Kokanee population is the main food source for mackinaw and although not heavily targeted by anglers rainbow trout can grow to over 20 inches.